Open-Source-Compliance/OSCake/README.md

 ### About some traps

-* While creating the Xtext Artifacts via the respective file context menu in step 9, you can run into an error: The semantic of both languages (Xtend implementation) depends on each other, but does not cooperate with the artifacts created in step 7.
+* While creating the Xtext Artifacts via the respective file context menu in step 11, you can run into an error: The semantic of both languages (Xtend implementation) depends on each other, but does not cooperate with the artifacts created in step 7.
 The solution is:
-  - delete thew error messages on the eclipse level
+  - delete the error messages on the eclipse level
   - let the artifacts be created again.

-## the language definition of OSCF
+## The language definition of OSCF

 * Work on `src/de.oscake.strict/Oscf.Xtext` for improving the strict Open Source Compliance Definition language.
 * Work on `src/de.oscake.strict.generator/OscfGenerator.xtend` for improving the evaluation of oscf-files.